 1.7 Outline of the work

 §23.
-The monograph consists of five volumes: I. Foundations; II.
+The monograph consists of five parts: I. Foundations; II.
 Particle Use in Homer and Pindar; III.
 Particle Use in Aeschylus, Sophocles, Euripides, and Aristophanes; IV.
-Particle Use in Herodotus and Thucydides; V. Online Repository of Particle Studies.
-The first volume includes this general introduction, a chapter on particle studies from ancient scholarship to the Renaissance, a chapter on current approaches to particles and discourse markers, and the general conclusions.
-The second, third, and fourth volumes explore co-textual and contextual phenomena associated with particles in epic and lyric, in tragedy and comedy, and in historiography.
-The final volume (V) gathers summaries of the modern (post-1500) research on twelve particles, and is meant to be a searchable database.
+Particle Use in Herodotus and Thucydides; V. Online Repository of Particle Studies (ORPS).
+The first part includes this general introduction, a chapter on particle studies from ancient scholarship to the Renaissance, a chapter on current approaches to particles and discourse markers, and the general conclusions.
+The second, third, and fourth parts explore co-textual and contextual phenomena associated with particles in epic and lyric, in tragedy and comedy, and in historiography.
+The final part (V) gathers summaries of the modern (post-1500) research on twelve particles, and is meant to be a searchable database.

 §24.
 Soon after the classical period, many of the particles used in Homeric and Classical poetry had ceased to be current and begged explanation.
 Starting with the scholia to the Iliad, chapter I.2 (From σύνδεσμος to particula, by Mark de Kreij) tracks the history of the study of particles through early grammars, rhetorical works, and lexica, ranging from the third century BCE to the late Middle Ages.
 Although these early authors often employed different terms, or eschewed technical terminology altogether, many salient observations in modern literature can in fact be traced far back in time.